What reports do you look at in Google Search Console?

 To find index bloat follow these steps:

-- Go to Google Search Console > Index Status> Google Index.
+- Go to the new Google Search Console > Status> Index Coverage.
 You may see something like this:

 - Go to Google and perform a site:[insert website url] search